 The current literature search highlighted that personality clusters closely resembling the resilient, overcontrolled and undercontrolled types have also been replicated amongst persons suffering from PTSD.
 Cluster analysis, using a brief form of the MPQ and using the MMPI-2, identified three personality clusters in male military veterans with PTSD: a low pathology group, an externalising group and an internalising group (Miller, Greif, & Smith, 2003; Miller, Kaloupek, Dillon, & Keane, 2004).
 The low pathology group had the highest adaptive functioning scores and the lowest rates of comorbid depression and alcohol disorders.
 The internalisers/overcontrollers had the highest levels of depression, panic disorder and social introversion, were most likely to have attempted suicide, and showed the highest PTSD symptom severity (Miller et al., 2004).
 In comparison, the externalisers/undercontrollers showed higher levels of anger, anti-social practices and had the lowest social responsibility, with higher levels of substance and alcohol-related disorders and anti-social personality disorder (Miller et al., 2004).

 Further replication of these personality types has been found in female sexual assault survivors (Miller & Resick, 2007) who demonstrated similar behavioural and personality disorder correlates to the military veterans.
 Additionally, female sexual assault survivors who clustered into the internalising group were 50% more likely to have a history of childhood sexual abuse (CSA) than the other two personality types (Miller & Resick, 2007).
 Replication of these three types in PTSD sufferers using the NEO-PI and a hierarchical clustering procedure commonly utilised in this field has demonstrated that the PTSD personality types (internalizing, externalising and low pathology) show a similar pattern of Big Five characteristics to the resilient, overcontrolled and undercontrolled personality types replicated across childhood and adult samples.
 For example, the externalising group scored highly on neuroticism and extraversion, but lower on agreeableness and conscientiousness (McDevitt-Murphy et al., 2012).
 However, these were not replicated using a k-means clustering procedure (a method of classifying items in a data set into pre-chosen number of groups (k),by minimising the sum of squared distances between items and the corresponding data point at the centre of a cluster).
-Cluster assignment was not found to be stable over a 6 month period, in comparison to dimensional scores on the SNAP, which did remain stable (McDevitt-Murphy et al., 2012).
+Cluster assignment was not found to be stable over a 6-month period, in comparison to dimensional scores on the SNAP, which did remain stable (McDevitt-Murphy et al., 2012).
 Despite this, the authors suggest that cluster profiles may be useful in distinguishing simple PTSD (low pathological group) from complex PTSD (externalisers and internalisers; Miller and Resick, 2007).

 Personality Typologies in Additional Clinical Populations

 The current literature search highlighted two additional studies which considered personality typologies within clinical populations.
 Latent class analysis using the NEO-FFI found a five class solution in a large prospective study of individuals with anxiety and depression (Spinhoven, de Rooij, Heiser, Smit, & Penninx, 2012).
 These were interpreted as three levels of overcontrollers (high, medium and low) and two levels of resilient types (medium and high), based on the degree of Neuroticism and Extraversion present.
 No group representative of the undercontrolled personality type was found which, given the internalising nature of anxiety and depressive disorders, is perhaps not surprising.
 High overcontrollers had the highest prevalence of comorbid disorders.
-At a two-year follow-up, latent personality class was found to be a significant predictor of transition from a more severe to a less severe class of comorbidity, however was not found to be more predictive than the dimensions of Neuroticism and Conscientiousness, suggesting that the type approach has little incremental validity over the variable-centred approach.
+At a 2-year follow-up, latent personality class was found to be a significant predictor of transition from a more severe to a less severe class of comorbidity, however was not found to be more predictive than the dimensions of Neuroticism and Conscientiousness.